JUANITA DZIFA SENANU-AMEVIN

 and founding fathers of the United Nations.
 The point must be stressed that

-powerful states like the United States of America(USA) usually get their way around
+powerful states like the U.S usually get their way around issues they consider

 Again, by way of answering critics, it is important to state that, so

 long as states possess unequal power, national interest remains a permanent

 goal in the sense that states that have attained certain heights on the world